GregoryConrad/rearch-dart/README.md

 ```

 ### Documentation
-Now go take a look at [documentation]!
+Now go take a look at the [documentation]!

 ## Why Rearch?
-Rearch is different than other state management frameworks because it acts upon
+Rearch is different than other approaches to build applications because it acts upon
 two key observations:
 1. UI is a function of state and side effect(s).
 2. State is a function of other state and side effect(s).